softwaresaved/ref-2021-analysis/notebooks/study.md

     University of Durham, Physical sciences, engineering and mathematics:
      P&G – Durham Physics Partnership

+    University of Edinburgh, Physical sciences, engineering and mathematics:
+     Particle Physics computations driving the Computing Industry: Intel and IBM high-performance computing and machine learning

+    Loughborough University, Arts and humanities:
+     Protecting the person: Optimising thermal safety, effectiveness and comfort of work, clothing and built environments

     Imperial College of Science, Technology and Medicine, Physical sciences, engineering and mathematics:
      Quantum optics research influencing Government policy and investment in Quantum Technologies

+    University of Plymouth, Arts and humanities:
+     Quorum: Cultural Computation – Enhancing Audience Engagement

+    University of Durham, Physical sciences, engineering and mathematics:
+     Rail support systems: structural integrity of concrete sleepers and crossing bearers

+    University of Nottingham, The, Social sciences:
+     Reducing food waste and food insecurity through computational social science

     The University of Reading, Physical sciences, engineering and mathematics:
      Research supporting the use of climate emission metrics in policy making